cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-overview-part1.md

  * GraphQL Schema Annotation

- Development teams can also consider bottom-up approach to annotate the schema directly and bypassing the Cloudentity GraphQL API explorer screen.
+ Development teams can also consider a bottom-up approach to annotate the schema directly by bypassing the Cloudentity GraphQL API explorer screen.
 Cloudentity platform will automatically detect such directives within the schema and then display accordingly in the API explorer.

  ![Cloudentity graphQL schema annotation](schema-level-annotation.png)